Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 - Double-tap the back of your iPhone (or tap the shortcut on the Home Screen)

-- The mic will be toggled on/off!
+- The mic will toggle on/off!

 🆘 Troubleshooting